zwendzw/nvim/Readme.md

 ```
 git clone https://github.com/zhiwenwang/nvim ~/.config/nvim
 ```

+* start nvim you will see many error, but don't worry.

 Now you should [ Install vim_plug ](https://github.com/junegunn/vim-plug)
 ,Download plug.vim and put it in the "autoload" directory.